How Many Times Can a Listing Agent List a Property? Complete Guide to MLS Rules & Relisting Strategies

 Despite potential limitations, there are legitimate strategic reasons why an agent might recommend relisting a property.
 Understanding these can help sellers make informed decisions about when relisting makes sense versus when other approaches might be more effective.

 I’ve personally seen properties that sat stagnant for months suddenly receive multiple offers after being relisted with a modest price reduction and fresh marketing approach.
-The psychology of buyers shouldn’t be underestimated—many are drawn to what appears to be new inventory.
+The psychology of buyers shouldn’t be underestimated—many are drawn to what appears to be new inventory, and their search algorithms prioritize recently listed properties.

 Market Impact